icaruslab/docs/content/en/docs/Static mirroring/static-hosting/amazons3.md

 Platform : **Any**

-last revision : January 2022
+Last tested and confirmed : January 2022

 -----